sebastien-riou/lean-ftl/doc/source/using.rst

 - *lean-ftl* is not thread safe.
 - A single transaction is supported at any time for a given LFTL area.

-.. note:: Even one using one LFTL area for each process, the user need to take care about synchronization either at the call back level or at the application level.
+.. note:: Even when using one LFTL area for each process, the user need to take care about synchronization either at the call back level or at the application level.